About Western Law

 For our Discretionary categories, we require:

-• a minimum of 3 years of full-time (or equivalent) undergraduate university study for Indigenous or Access candidates;
+- a minimum of 3 years of full-time (or equivalent) undergraduate university study for Access, Black or Indigenous candidates;

 The Admissions Committee may interview applicants in the discretionary categories.